Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Extended Ablation Visualizations

-We trained a variant of SourceNet without the Scalar Tower (i.e., using only waveforms as input).
-As shown in Figure \ref{fig:ablation_no_scalar}, removing the scalar metadata causes a catastrophic collapse in Magnitude prediction.
-The $M_w$ scatter plot (top left) shows high variance and poor correlation compared to the full model (Figure \ref{fig:pretrain_results}).
-Waveform shapes alone are scale-ambiguous due to the trade-off between source energy and geometric spreading (distance).
-Explicit scalar metadata is physically essential for constraining the energy scale.
+We trained a variant of Sensoformer without the Scalar Tower (i.e., using only raw waveforms as input).
+As shown in Figure \ref{fig:ablation_no_scalar}, removing the continuous spatial encoding causes a catastrophic collapse in energy scale prediction.
+The Magnitude ($M_w$) scatter plot (top left) exhibits high variance and poor correlation compared to the full model.
+This visually confirms our hypothesis: waveform shapes alone are scale-ambiguous due to the trade-off between physical source energy and spatial distance spreading.
+Explicit multi-modal fusion of spatial metadata is absolutely essential.